JackHowa/ember-react-cheatsheet/docs/ember-to-react/fragment.md

 ## React

-React components can only return one root node.
+React components can only return one root node ([doc](https://react.dev/reference/react/Fragment)).
 A Fragment is a lightweight wrapper that lets you group multiple elements without adding extra nodes to the DOM.
 This is particularly useful when a component needs to return multiple sibling elements.

 ```jsx